diego-chacon16/web-keyword-detection/README.md

 ## Practicalities

 + How to handle this large amount of data?
 A: Using data generators to load the samples disk.
-Given its size, it is also possible to load the data into memory.
+The amount of data itself was relatively small.
 + What decisions were made for feature engineering and why?
 A: Most of the efforts were spent pre-processing the data.
 Steps like removing punctuation, multiple white spaces, numbers, etc.
 + What models were used?
 Why did I choose to use those models?
+A: The strategy was to used Siamese Networks.
+They are popular for this type of task (smaller data set, imbalanced classes)
 + How were the results validated?
+A: The validation of the results was handled by Tensorflow.
+The validation data (20% of the dataset) was passed through it to validate the results.